drupal-graphql-compose/documentation/features/blocks.md

 ### Block Content blocks

-Block Content are an entity with a type, so we just follow the core entity pattern.
+Block Content are an entity with a type, which will follow the core entity pattern.

 - Visit `/admin/structure/block/block-content/types`
 - Next to the type you want to expose: Select `Edit`